Why Bitcoin Cannot Be Used as a Real Currency in Our Everyday Lives – Simply Explained

 4. Security Risks – Crypto Frauds – Wiping Off Accounts

-Crypto Frauds are real & is know thing.
+Crypto Frauds are real & is a known thing.
 There are two primary kinds

 Hacking attacks – Ctrl + Shift + Deleting the crypto from the wallet.
 Everything is online.
 No hard cash.
 Just like in movies, one press of a button & Whoosh… all our money gone.